From left, Rich Seubert, Chris Snee and Shaun O'Hara at the Tom...

 “This is a fun group to be with,” he said, noting how excited he was to “bust their chops” on stage that night.

-A lot of effort and money and draft capital has been spent in pursuit of recreating the special unit in the past decade-plus, but Thursday’s event served to emphasize how long it has been since anyone came close.
+A lot of effort and money and draft capital has been spent in pursuit of re-creating the special unit in the past decade-plus, but Thursday’s event served to emphasize how long it has been since anyone came close.

 “It has been a while, yeah,” Snee said with a smile.

 “It’s how quickly a unit meshes together when they haven’t been together for a while,” said Snee, now a senior scout for the Giants.
 “Our group, it took us a year and a half before we kind of hit our full stride.
 I think they are showing what they can do as far as communication, pass protection.
 Carm [Bricillo] is a good O-line coach.
-Last week, we could run the ball and that’s going to help us moving forward.
+Last week, we could run the ball, and that’s going to help us moving forward.
 I think they are playing well and I think it’s a good collection of guys.”

-Said Booth: “Health and luck plays a lot into it.
+Said Boothe: “Health and luck plays a lot into it.
 To be able to have the same person next to you for an extended period of time helps, especially on the offensive line.
 Fingers crossed, hopefully they can continue to have that good health and continue to find ways to improve.”

 Schmitz said the legendary lines of the past give this group something to strive toward.